silva-tim/c0523-code-solutions/array-methods/array-methods-quiz-notes.md

     It cycles through every element in an array and checks to see if it passes a function test.
 If the element passes the test provided in the callback function then the element is added to a new array.

   - What should the callback function return?
-    It returns a shallow copy of the original array containing all elements that passed the test.
+    A true or false statement indicating whether or not the variable passed the test.

   - What is `Array.filter` useful for?
     It is useful for finding all elements in an array that match a specific requirement.